stiofanEimeid/the-online-cookbook/README.md

 As a site owner, I want to:
 1. Promote a brand of cooking tools to my users;
-2. Collect data on what users are submitting to determine what types of recipes are popular and any trends that may exist for marketing purposes.
+2. Collect data on what users are submitting to determine what types of recipes are popular along with any trends that may exist for marketing purposes.

 ### Design Choices